openframeworks/ofSite/documentation/3d/ofMesh_.markdown

 The new mesh includes the mesh mode, colors, textures, and normals of the original mesh (assuming any were added).

-Returns: a mesh made up of a range of indices from startIndex to the endIndex.
+**Returns**: a mesh made up of a range of indices from startIndex to the endIndex.